What Druidry means to Rob Wilson

 The Druid – The culmination and the start of the journey!
 The Ritualist and director of energy, the teacher and guide.
 The keeper of tribal memory to be shared and holder of the mysteries of their own soul journey beautifully intertwined with the gods, the inner guides and nature herself.
 Many Druids then may focus particularly more on the Bardic or Ovatic arts, or a blend of both.
 The mystic who can be found deep in the heart of the forest, teaching a group of seekers or shopping in local supermarket consciously selecting their low environmental impact shopping list.

-I do not see these paths as a hierarchical progression; I have not met many druids that do.
-However, I see them as a series of experiences within a framework of techniques and guidance that steadily grows, like the many layers of an onion unravelling layer and at time, finding the sole naked truth of your own soul and that of nature around you.
+I do not see these paths as a hierarchal progression; I have not met many druids that do.
+However, I see them as a series of experiences within a framework of techniques and guidance that steadily grows, like the many layers of an onion, unravelling layer at time, finding the sole naked truth of your own soul and that of nature around you.

 I journeyed through these three paths or groves, as they are sometimes known, within the Order of Bards, Ovates and Druid.
 This established a wondrous foundation to my Druidry and providing a framework to my personal and spiritual development.
 I completed the course in 2003; a total of 8 years in all.
-Today as a Druid member of the Order, I practice both the bardic and ovatic arts in my work as teacher, healer, storyteller, animist, folk-herbalist and bone singer!
+Today as a Druid member of the Order, I practice both the bardic and ovatic arts in my work as teacher, healer, storyteller, animist, folk-herbalist.